Mini cranberry pumpkin muffins are a perfect grab and go for a quick breakfast or snack. Muffins work well when creating simplified meal options.

 We served these mini muffins for a weekday dessert.
 And the remaining muffins were left on our kitchen table for the kids to freely help themselves during the next day.

 (They didn’t last that long for us to freeze)

 The taste of the tart and juicy cranberries balance well with the taste of the mildly sweet pumpkin.
 There are a few tricks to end up with moist muffins that I share later on.

-If you are making this recipe early or late in the fall season and looking for cranberries it’s totally okay.
 You can use fresh or frozen cranberries.
 (You will want to cut the cranberries into smaller pieces)